 The University Police Communications Center serves as the Public Safety Answering Point (PSAP) for all incoming 9-1-1 calls and is responsible for dispatching police, parking and community service officers.
 Our communications center is operational 24 hours a day, 7 days a week, 365 days a year and is staffed by highly skilled police dispatchers.
-The Communications Center is comprised of a Communications Center Manager, a Dispatch Supervisor, and full-time police dispatchers who report directly to the Associate Director of Police Support Services.
+The Communications Division consists of two Dispatch Supervisors and five full-time police dispatchers who report directly to the Associate Director of Police Support Services.
 Our dispatchers attend the California Commission on P.O.S.T (Peace Officer Standards and Training) 120-hour Public Safety Dispatchers' Basic Course and are required to complete 24-hours of training every two years.
 University Police dispatchers pride themselves with providing the highest level of quality service to our community.

-The University Police Department Communications Center accepts and processes approximately 5,100 9-1-1 calls, and 39,500 administrative calls annually.
+The University Police Department Communications Center accepts and processes approximately 6,900 9-1-1 calls and texts, and 53,000 non-emergency calls annually.

 The Communications Center is the hub for technology within the police department.
 Our dispatchers work with state-of-the-art equipment, including a computer aided dispatch (CAD) system, intelligent phone system, Regional Communications System (RCS), access control system, fire alarm system, and camera system.